|Available 100% online||Credit Hours||Tuition||Application Deadline||Test Requirements|

 Program Requirements (12 credits) The graduate certificate in Early Childhood Education includes the following courses (all offered online):

 - CHF 450: Early Childhood Special Education 3cr. offered online in the spring

-- HUD 521: Teaching Science for Young Children 3cr. offered online in the summer
+- HUD 521: Teaching Science for Young Children 3cr. offered online summer 2019

 - HUD 529: Teaching Numeracy for Young Children 3cr. offered online in the fall